ScribbleGen: Generative Data Augmentation Improves Scribble-supervised Semantic Segmentation: Related work

 \section{Related work}

 \paragraph{Synthetic training data} Numerous efforts have been dedicated to leveraging synthetic data for training perception models.
 IT-GAN \cite{itgan} shows that GAN-generated samples can help classification models learn faster and improve performance.
-DatasetGAN \cite{Datasetgan} and BigDatasetGAN \cite{Li_2022_CVPR} employ GANs \cite{stylegan, biggan} for jointly generating synthetic images and their corresponding labels for segmentation tasks.
+DatasetGAN \cite{Datasetgan}, BigDatasetGAN \cite{Li_2022_CVPR}, and {HandsOff \cite{yang2023ai}} employ GANs \cite{stylegan, biggan} for jointly generating synthetic images and their corresponding labels for segmentation tasks.

 Recent advances in diffusion models have brought notable stability during training, robust synthesis capabilities \cite{dhariwal2021diffusion}, and enhanced controllability \cite{controlnet}.
-As a result, there has been a significant shift towards the use of diffusion models for data synthesis, including for image classification \cite{syntheticimagenet, kattakinda2022invariant}, object detection \cite{DiffusionEngine}, instance segmentation \cite{xie2023mosaicfusion}, and semantic segmentation \cite{nguyen2023dataset, wu2023datasetdm, freemask}.
+As a result, there has been a significant shift towards the use of diffusion models for data synthesis, including for image classification \cite{syntheticimagenet, kattakinda2022invariant}, object detection \cite{DiffusionEngine}, instance segmentation \cite{xie2023mosaicfusion}, and semantic segmentation \cite{nguyen2023dataset, wu2023datasetdm, li2023open, freemask}.
 For example, by fine-tuning an Imagen \cite{imagen} model on ImageNet \cite{imagenet}, \cite{syntheticimagenet} generates synthetic images from text prompts to improve the performance of image classification.
-Similarly, D3S \cite{kattakinda2022invariant} introduces a novel synthetic dataset specially designed to mitigate the foreground and background biases prevalent in real images.
-Dataset Diffusion \cite{nguyen2023dataset} and DatasetDM \cite{wu2023datasetdm} jointly generate synthetic images and associated mask annotation, akin to DatasetGAN, using a StableDiffusion \cite{latentdiffusion} image-generative model.
-FreeMask \cite{freemask} utilizes FreestyleNet \cite{freestyle} to synthesize images conditioned on full mask annotations.
+Similarly, D3S \cite{kattakinda2022invariant} introduces a novel synthetic dataset specially designed to mitigate the foreground and background biases prevalent in real images. {\cite{nguyen2023dataset, wu2023datasetdm, wu2023diffumask} jointly generate synthetic images and associated mask annotation}, akin to DatasetGAN, using a StableDiffusion \cite{latentdiffusion} image-generative model. {GroundedDiffusion \cite{li2023open} further generates the triplet of image, mask, and texts to adapt the pretrained diffusion model for open-vocabulary segmentation.} FreeMask \cite{freemask} utilizes FreestyleNet \cite{freestyle} to synthesize images conditioned on full mask annotations.

 Our work diverges from these initiatives by focusing on sparse labels (e.g., scribbles) from real images as generative conditions, encouraging the creation of realistic and diverse synthetic images.
 While FreeMask \cite{freemask} similarly conditions synthetic images on real data annotations, our method uses sparse rather than dense annotations, allowing for broader applications where dense labeling is expensive.